highmobility/hm-ios-scaffold/README.md

 # Overview

-This sample app for iOS shows the basic use of the SDKs to authenticate with an emulator and send a command to it.
+This sample app for iOS shows the basic use of HMKit to authenticate with the car emulator and send a command to it.

 # Configuration